phetsims/phet-info/doc/new-dev-onboarding.md

 Two examples of commonly used query params are:
 - `fuzz`, used for testing a sim with random inputs
 - `dev`, used for showing the dev bounds of a sim

+### Additional IDE Features

+Aside from setting up your development environment, there are additional IDE features devs use that may be useful to start adding to your workflow.
+Using patches, "show history", and live templates are a few examples.
+Check out the [suggestions](https://github.com/phetsims/phet-info/blob/master/ide/idea/setup.md#suggestions) section of the IDE setup document and ask your mentor for any further explanation or additional tips.

 ### Automated Testing